-Our Information Meetings are currently booked to capacity through October 2018.
+Our Information Meetings are currently booked to capacity through early 2019.

 In order to best serve our hopeful adoptive parents, our waiting adoptive parents and our birthparents, we pay great attention to the numbers of clients entering our program each month, so that all always feel well-taken care of and supported.
 The level of service we provide to all requires this type of monitoring.

-Please feel free to check our website in mid-October to register for our next cycle of information meetings.
+Please feel free to check our website in early 2019 to register for our next cycle of information meetings.

 While each adoption process is unique, the following are several steps necessary to adopt a baby.Attend a free Information Meeting